quapity/Utah/README.md

 Overview
 -----

-Use a model (CNN,LSTM or combined) trained on data within Utah (2012-2017) to make predictions on new events.
+Use a model (CNN,LSTM or combined) trained on events within Utah (2012-2017) to make predictions on new events.
-The model takes event spectrograms (1-3 channel) and classifies events as either quarry blasts or local earthquakes based on the spectral content.
+The model takes event spectrograms (1-3 channel; 90s) and classifies them as either quarry blasts or local earthquakes based on the spectral content.

 <p align="center"><img src="https://github.com/quapity/UUSS_LSTM_classification/raw/master/screen1.png" width=40%></p>